 This version of Operations Manager has reached the end of support, we recommend you to upgrade to Operations Manager 2019.

 In System Center Operations Manager there are seven default resolution states for alerts:

 When an alert is generated, its resolution state is New.
 Operators can change the resolution state for a new alert to Closed or to a custom resolution state that an administrator has created for the management group.

 Custom alert resolution states can used any descriptor you want, such as "Assigned to support" or "Requires investigation".
 The default resolution states cannot be changed or deleted.

 Each resolution state is assigned an ID, a number which uniquely identifies that resolution state.
-The ID for New is 0 and the ID for Closed is 255.
 You can assign custom resolution states any that is not already used, and you cannot use a value higher than 255.